-Jennifer van Alstyne teaches composition and literature in the English Department at University of Louisiana, a public regional research university.
-She will complete her Online Teaching Certification through the Online Learning Consortium (OLC) with a concentration in Course Design this Spring.
+Jennifer van Alstyne taught composition and literature in the English Department at University of Louisiana, a public regional research university.
+She has completed Online Teaching Certification through the Online Learning Consortium (OLC) with a concentration in Online Course Design.

 “…one had to classify oneself as a scholar of a certain historical period in England or America…Yet I had seen that many of my teachers, though officially scholars of a given period, were internally something else.
 These were poetry people.”